Guidance for rail staff

 Before the passenger arrives

-- Ensure that your website or customer service staff taking telephone enquiries provide information about access to the station and any protocols that have been introduced around social distancing.
+- Ensure that your website or customer service staff taking telephone enquiries provide information about access to the station.

 - This might include any changes to entrances or exits, relocation of the taxi rank, any one-way systems brought in to regulate passenger flow, queuing systems at the ticket office, and the location of the passenger assistance desk.
 This is especially important for customers who are familiar with the station but may be disorientated by changes to layout routes in and around it.